Your Donut Is Killing Our Forests, Here's How To Make It Stop

 for the Union of Concerned Scientists (UCS). “(A)nd seeing a Taco Bell sign or McDonald’s golden arches on a long car trip never fails to reinvigorate me.”

 But those products, he points out, contain palm oil, which often comes from carbon-rich peat swamps.
 Draining those swamps pumps hundreds of millions of tons of carbon dioxide and methane into the atmosphere every year, and that accelerates climate change.
-Some of the world's largest private conservation efforts, like the Rimba Raya REDD Project
+Some of the world's largest private conservation efforts, like the Rimba Raya Project

 , are devoted to reversing that trend, and the Indonesian government has stepped up with support as well